Business Loan vs. Personal Loan: How To Choose

 - Research the loan types available to you.
 Because there are so many different loan options available, you should take the time to see what best fits your business needs.

 - Find lenders.
-Each lender will have different requirements, so before applying, make sure you understand the requirements you might have to meet, such a minimum income or minimum length of time that this business has operated.
+Each lender will have different requirements, so before applying, make sure you understand the requirements you might have to meet.

 - Compare APR and monthly payments.
 When comparing loan offers look at the APR, loan term, fees and monthly payment.
-Consider what loan terms could work best for you.
+Some lenders use simple interest rates or factor rates, so calculate the total cost of borrowing when comparing lenders with different rate types.

 - Prepare your loan documents.
 Loan applications require a lot of paperwork, so once you know what lenders you’d like to apply for a loan with and what they require, it’s time to start pulling together the important documents you need.